-The institution participates in the Universities Superannuation Scheme.
-With effect from 1 October 2016, the scheme changed from a defined benefit only pension scheme to a hybrid pension scheme, providing defined benefits (for all members), as well as defined contribution benefits.
-The assets of the scheme are held in a separate trusteeadministered fund.
-Because of the mutual nature of the scheme, the assets are not attributed to individual institutions and a scheme-wide contribution rate is set.
-The institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
-As required by Section 28 of FRS 102 'Employee benefits', the institution therefore accounts for the scheme as if it were a wholly defined contribution scheme.
-As a result, the amount charged to the profit and loss account represents the contributions payable to the scheme.
-Since the institution has entered into an agreement (the Recovery Plan) that determines how each employer within the scheme will fund the overall deficit, the institution recognises a liability for the contributions payable that arise from the agreement (to the extent that they relate to the deficit) and therefore an expense is recognised.
+The latest available full actuarial valuation of the scheme was at 31 The institution participates in the Universities Superannuation Scheme.
+With effect from 1 October 2016, the scheme changed from a defined March 2014 (the valuation date), which was carried out using the benefit only pension scheme to a hybrid pension scheme, providing projected unit method.
+The valuation as at 31 March 2017 is underway. defined benefits (for all members), as well as defined contribution benefits.
+The assets of the scheme are held in a separate trustee-Since the institution cannot identify its share of scheme assets and administered fund.
+Because of the mutual nature of the scheme, the liabilities, the following disclosures reflect those relevant for the assets are not attributed to individual institutions and a scheme-wide scheme as a whole. contribution rate is set.
+The institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to The 2014 valuation was the third valuation for USS under the schemeidentify its share of the underlying assets and liabilities of the scheme specific funding regime introduced by the Pensions Act 2004, which on a consistent and reasonable basis.
+As required by Section 28 of requires schemes to adopt a statutory funding objective, which is FRS 102 'Employee benefits', the institution therefore accounts for to have sufficient and appropriate assets to cover their technical the scheme as if it were a wholly defined contribution scheme.
+As a provisions.
+At the valuation date, the value of the assets of the scheme result, the amount charged to the profit and loss account represents the was £41.6 billion and the value of the scheme's technical provisions was contributions payable to the scheme.
+Since the institution has entered £46.9 billion indicating a shortfall of £5.3 billion.
+The assets therefore into an agreement (the Recovery Plan) that determines how each were sufficient to cover 89% of the benefits, which had accrued to employer within the scheme will fund the overall deficit, the institution members after allowing for expected future increases in earnings. recognises a liability for the contributions payable that arise from the agreement (to the extent that they relate to the deficit) and therefore an Defined benefit liability numbers for the scheme have been produced expense is recognised. using the following assumptions: